LutzFabio/globus_project/README.md

 	1. Split the features into groups (colors, texture, material, etc.) and create a separate output branch for each feature.

-	2. Apply a custom loss function and accuracy score for features.
-The currently used "binary_crossentropy" with "binary_accuracy" is by default very low and very high, respectively.
-This because there are many features but only a few of them are present for a particular product.
-That means that a correct predction of all the zeros is also counted as accuracy, thus leading to a high accuracy and low loss.

-	3. Another idea for a custom loss function an accuracy score would be to include not only the lowest level of the hierarchy but also the predictions on the upper level (e.g. herren, damen, etc.).
+	2. Improve loss function and accuracy score for features.

-	4. Pictures the are taken from very close and only show the material could be removed.
+	3. Pictures that are taken from very close and only show the material could be removed.
 In order to do so, a code snipped is provided for that such that this could be implemented in the running infrastructure.

-	5. For time reasons, we were not able to test a lot of layer structures.
+	4. For time reasons, we were not able to test a lot of layer structures.
 Maybe the performance can be improved by adding more layers, using a different dropout rate, etc.

-	6. The underlying data could be made more balanced by intentionally increasing the amount of images for categories / features less occuring.
+	5. The underlying data could be made more balanced by intentionally increasing the amount of images for categories / features less occuring.
 This because making the data balanced on the feature side cannot be obtained by simply up- or downsampling (since the same feature is present for several items).

-	7. Even though we have invested a lot of time to clean the features, the features could still be cleaned further.
+	6. Even though we have invested a lot of time to clean the features, the features could still be cleaned further.

 ## Final word